 (P-0113) (P-0201) University Hospital Tower.
 When the move to the west side of the Iowa River was finally completed in 1928, the SUI University Hospital with its beautiful Gothic tower became the foundation of the modern University of Iowa Hospitals & Clinics.
 City planners placed the tower on a straight line west of Old Capitol with the mindset that the tower, like its counterpart on the east side, would be the center of the SUI west campus.
 Today, the Hospital Tower has been dwarfed by other larger medical buildings, but from the west steps of Old Capitol it can still be clearly viewed.
 Click here to read more about SUI Hospitals.

 In the original 1839 city plan (see map above) Centre Market was set aside for city use.
 Records indicate that Iowa City had its first public education as far back as 1858, when M.B.
 Beals was hired as principal.
 Beals’ records show that in 1860 there were 35 boys and 35 girls attending, but there is no indication where classes were held.
+Read more here.

 (P-0321) Iowa City High School #1 – 1893.
-In 1893, Iowa City’s first high school (above left) was built on the southwest corner of the Centre Market block.
+In 1893, the first Iowa City High School (below left) was built on the southwest corner of the Centre Market block – adjacent to the 1887 Grammar School.
+While still called a “Grammar School”, it was devoted exclusively to high school students.

 Iowa City High School #3.
 Originally dubbed “Opstad’s Folly,” City High was built at a cost of $398,000 to the Iowa City community combined with a $326,000 federal grant as part of the Public Works Projects started by President Franklin D. Roosevelt.
 City High was the first major building project to push the city boundaries to the east, built on farmland that had long been used as the site for the Johnson County Fair – see 1900 map below.